Direct Services to Schools

 ASD Awareness Training for all School Staff

-This session provides an introduction to the thinking and learning styles of pupils with an ASD.
-Additionally it will provide all staff with an overview of practical strategies to support pupils with an ASD.
+This session provides an introduction to the thinking and learning styles of autistic pupils.
+Additionally, it will provide all staff with an overview of practical strategies to support pupils with an ASD.

 Pupils will: